Erika-debug468/Truss-Solver/README.md

 # Truss-Solver
-A Python script that runs an application for the analysis of 2D statically determina te trusses
+A Python script that runs an application for the analysis of 2D statically determinate trusses